wb14123/bard/Readme.markdown

 `bard-example/src/main/java/org/binwang/bard/example/simple`.

 Some basic annotations are already defined under `bard-basic`.
 It defines some annotations in JAX-RS.
-But it is not compatible with JAX-RS completely, since **the order of annotations matter**.
+But it is not compatible with JAX-RS completely, since **the order of annotations matters**.

 How the Annotations work